probonopd/MakeHex/README.md

 ## License

-ReadMe for MakeHex version 4.12  Copyright 2005 John S. Fine
+From the ReadMe for MakeHex version 4.12:

+Copyright 2005 John S. Fine

 You may use, copy, modify and/or distribute this program for private or commercial use provided that:

 1) You do not hold me responsible for any damage or negative consequences resulting from those activities.

 2) You include this copyright notice and disclaimer in any copy of any part or all of this program.

 I do not provide any warranty of the correctness, safety, or suitibility of